 The film opens with a sequence bleached in neon, nighttime cityscape and blood.
 A stunning, red-haired twenty-something Rei Nagasawa, played by Kiko Mizuhara, strolls into an underground nightclub and approaches an unassuming stranger, or so it seems.
-A couple of drinks of tequila and some flirty banter later, they head back to the man’s house to fool around.
+After a couple of drinks of tequila and some flirty banter later, they head back to the man’s house to fool around.
 In the heat of the moment, Rei glances back at a framed wedding photo and says: “Give me your wife — the one in the picture.
 She’s cute.”

 The man dismisses the remark.
 A few ragged breaths later, our so-called protagonist gets hold of a scalpel and slits his neck.
 The crime scene, painted upon the canvas of the posh master bedroom, is grotesque.
-Finishing the kill with broken wine glass, we see two naked bodies sprawled in blood.
+Finishing the kill with a broken wine glass, we see two naked bodies sprawled in blood.
 One is dead, the other one breathing but visibly shaken.

 Adapted from the Japanese manga series Gunjo, which was written and illustrated by Ching Nakamura, Ryuichi Hiroki’s Ride or Die doesn’t omit the graphic elements from the original, either in its carnality or carnage.
 It’s a messy tale of love between two reunited high-school classmates, Rei and Nanae Shinoda (Honami Sato).
 An abusive husband — and perhaps the world — stand between them.